General Prescribing Principles of Psychotropic Medication

 Managing Side Effects of SSRIs

-When in doubt, decrease dose and consult with a psychiatrist.
+When in doubt, decrease dose and consult with a psychiatric specialist.

 SSRI Discontinuation

 The goal of treatment with SSRIs is to achieve symptom remission.
 Once a patient has significant improvement in their symptoms, an SSRI should be continued for 12 months before it is weaned off.
+At this point, weighing the risks and benefits of tapering the medication for this specific patient and the priorities of the patient and family will guide shared decision-making.
 In this instance, the SSRI should be weaned slowly to allow for adequate monitoring of potential symptom recurrence.

 Example of discontinuation schedule: 15 y/o patient has been on fluoxetine 40 mg for 12 months with symptom remission